 3. Offer Real Estate Expertise in Online Groups

-Social media is full of online groups for agents, including local business groups and organizations like the National Association of Realtors (NAR).
+Social media is full of online groups for agents, including local business groups and organizations like the NAR.
 Regularly participate in these groups by posing and responding to questions.
 This shows you’re an expert in the community.
 When appropriate, mention your work in real estate and offer your guidance to anyone who might need homebuying or selling assistance.

 4. Attend FSBO Open Houses

 Getting a homeowner to trust you with their listing can be difficult—especially if you have to talk them into meeting with you.
 Instead of trying to meet with the owner to talk about their listing, drop by at the end of their open house.
 Most buyers will have gone home already and you can ask for a tour from the owner at a time when they are feeling the pain of listing their own home.
 Prepare an FSBO script to make sure you’re collecting the most valuable information.

 Participate in local networking groups—like the Chamber of Commerce—to meet business owners and possible buyer and seller leads.
 Whether chatting over lunch or at an after-hours event, meeting face-to-face at a networking group gives you one important advantage—you do not have to schedule a meeting to talk with the lead.
 Check out our 25 tips from the pros about how to craft a winning elevator pitch that can help you secure a new lead.